 Buy more second-hand clothes and accessories.
 This is a way to have in your possession a unique piece, but you also partake in extending the life cycle of a garment.
 This responsible and mindful way of succumbing in fashion will also benefit your wallet since you are paying less from the original price of an item.
 There are zero emissions, waisted water, or unethical labor involved in making a used piece since it already exists.
 See?
-Sustainability is mostly about being smart. 😉
+Sustainability and fashion are mostly about being smart. 😉

 5. Choose your fabrics wisely

 One of the biggest issues that are still in the way is garments that are made out of blended fabrics.
 There has been a way into recycling clothes, but not the ones that are made by combining two or more different fibers.
 And that is because there isn’t the capability of dividing these fibers down again.
 The best way to produce clothes is by making them out of one single material.
 Then it’s easier to recycle those materials and even decompose them.
 Opt for fabrics like hemp, linen, organic cotton, silk and textile made out of bamboo.

 6. Take proper care of your clothes

 It may sound a little obvious, but it is important.
 Wash your clothes at lower temperatures than you are used to, flip them inside out, or clean them by hand.
 Of course, if you are buying better quality clothes they will most likely last longer, but with proper care, even the ones of lesser quality will not have to be replaced that often.